GoelBiju/lab/README.md

-# labs
+# Labs

-An experimental repository where code can be uploaded to fiddle around with and just for the simple benefit of others.
+A repository to hold code excerpts of useful code and resources that I have used or created.